tastyigniter/docs/contribution-guide.md

 sortOrder: 40
 ---

 Interested in contributing to the development of TastyIgniter?
-That is fantastic!
-All contributions are appreciated and
-welcome: from opening a bug report to creating a pull request.
+All contributions are appreciated and welcome: from opening a bug report to creating a pull request.

 Before contributing, please read the [code of conduct](code-of-conduct).

 To order to learn a little more about how TastyIgniter operates, we suggest that you read the documentation, if you're just beginning.

-This article is a guide for developers interested in contributing code to TastyIgniter.

 ## New features